Animation in the United States in the television era: Music videos

 The 1980s also saw the rise of the music video industry, spearheaded by MTV.
 Artistic experimentation in these short films often resulted in the production of innovative animated sequences that reminded viewers of the potential of animation as something other than Saturday morning cartoons.
 A number of memorable animated videos were produced during the heyday of MTV, including a-ha's "Take On Me" by British director Steve Barron; Peter Gabriel's "Sledgehammer" with animation by Aardman Animations and Brothers Quay; the groundbreaking computer-animated Dire Straits' "Money for Nothing" directed by Steve Barron; and The Rolling Stones' "Harlem Shuffle" with animated sequences directed by Ralph Bakshi and John Kricfalusi.
 MTV also had a plethora of wild and experimental animated idents, made by uncredited animators.

 Anime comes to North America

 Throughout this period, Japanese anime production made a limited impact on the Northern American market.
-The most notable work were the television series like Battle of The Planets and Star Blazers in the 1970s and Voltron and Robotech in the 1980s.
-As a rule, the imported series were heavily censored to make them acceptable to parents; Star Blazers and Robotech were partial exceptions.
-Although their impact on the art in North America was minimal for decades, the distinctive nature of the anime series created a cult following that grew gradually until the 1980s when Star Blazers and Robotech, with their complex storylines and frank depiction of violence, helped create the groundswell that would lead to the major influx of anime popularity starting in the 1990s.
+The most notable work were the television series like Astro Boy, Gigantor, Kimba the White Lion, and Speed Racer in the 1960s; Mazinger Z, Battle of the Planets, Star Blazers, and Tales of Magic in the late 1970s; and Force Five, Astro Boy (1980), Voltron, Leo the Lion, Belle and Sebastian, Robotech, The Adventures of the Little Prince, Galaxy Express 999, Ulysses 31, The Mysterious Cities of Gold, Captain Harlock and the Queen of a Thousand Years, Macron 1, and Saber Rider and the Star Sheriffs in the 1980s.
+As a rule, the imported series were heavily reworked through edits and dubbing to match Western expectations and stereotypes.
+For this reason, Mazinger Z, Battle of the Planets, and Astro Boy (1980) were dubbed a second time to Westernize them more and reappeared in 1985–86, the first two retitled Tranzor Z and G-Force: Guardians of Space.
+Imports were also heavily censored to make them acceptable to parents; Star Blazers and Robotech were partial exceptions.
+Syndicated series stopped after the failure of Captain Harlock, Macron 1, and Saber Rider, and only Nickelodeon and HBO would program child-oriented anime through the end of the 1980s.
+The production companies Harmony Gold and WEP abandoned anime on TV, but Saban would go on to play a key role in the anime boom of the mid-90s.
+Although their impact on visual style and storytelling in North America was minimal for decades, the success of some of these series helped create the groundswell that would lead to mail-order VHS releases of adult-oriented movies and OVAs in the late 1980s.